sanderhahn/virtualmin-digitalocean/readme.md

 VPS.

 Once inside your VPS we will update and upgrade the packages, setup the timezone and locale.
-Confirm using yes to the questions:

 ```bash
 apt-get update